 Once we have received your application, we will contact you to arrange an inspection.

-During an inspection, we will check that you comply with the standard conditions and the conditions for each activity you have applied for.
+During an inspection, we will check that you comply with the general and specific conditions

 You will need to meet the requirements of all the minimum standards, although minor failings may be noted or recorded providing they do not compromise the welfare of the animals.